Hey friend, I'm Tessie! Along with my family, I'm in the process of renovating a 100 year old historic home. I'd love to share the process with you!

 If you look closely in the image below you can see the trap door that leads down to the basement.
 Our contractor did an amazing job building it and matching the existing concrete floors.

-And of course, what would an office be without a workspace?
+What would an office be without a workspace?
 This little corner is where I spend the majority of my time.
 A place to do work on the computer and an area to paint and create.

-O.K…. you ready for a few before and afters?
+Are you ready for a few before and afters?
 (This is always my favorite part!!)

 Kitchen Wet Bar Area Before